escopecz/veetr/firmware/readme.md

 - **Wind data not appearing in JSON**
   - Verify wind sensor is connected to RS485 converter
   - Check RS485 converter connections to ESP32 pins 32/33
-  - Ensure wind sensor has proper power supply (typically 12V)
+  - Ensure wind sensor has proper power supply (5-12V, 5V power bank works)
   - Check serial console for auto-detection messages during startup
   - System automatically tries both IEEE754 and integer formats
   - Wind sensor data only appears in JSON when sensor is detected and working